kevinrodbe/library/content/03-content-negotiation.md

 api.ZombieBroadcast.com/zombies.json
 ```

 But before our API is actually able to generate proper JSON responses, we need to add JSON support to our **ZombiesController**.
-One way we can do that is by calling the `respond_to` method from our controller action.
+One way we can do that is by using the `respond_to` method from our controller action.

 ```ruby
 def index